rekluzlabs/screenshot-compositor/README.md

-Here is the cleaned-up Markdown content with all the AI-added emojis removed while preserving the code references, headers, and formatting structure.
 React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.